“You can always count on the dead to dish out more hurt.”

 But not their stolen bodies.

 Kâmil starts to shout something, as he grabs her in his flight.
 That it contravenes his domitor’s orders to abandon her—and then the one-eyed wraith pours into his mouth as the storm of rubble and steel continues unabated.
 The thought of the deathless swordmaster in so formidable a host should terrify anyone.
 Caroline’s reflexes, though, prove faster still, and perhaps Kâmil yet fights against his possessor.
 Two lightning-fast cuts to his legs, and the suddenly hamstrung ghoul lies bleeding on the floor.
 Caroline blurs away.
-Wrath bubbles on Kâmil’s face as the one-eyed wraith pours out from a third victim’s mouth.
+Wrath bubbles on Kâmil’s face, and then the one-eyed wraith pours out from his third victim’s mouth.